Welcome to the Software Engineering program!

-If you have any questions that have not been addressed on these pages, then feel free to contact us or drop by the Software Engineering Admiministration Office (DC 2597).
+If you have any questions that have not been addressed on these pages, then feel free to contact us.

-As a first-year student in the Software Engineering program, you will automatically be enrolled in your first year courses.
+You will automatically get enrolled in your first year courses.
 You will be able to view your schedule and fee statement on Quest, as well as update your personal information.
-Starting in 2A, you will use Quest to pre-enroll and enroll for your elective courses, so become familiar with Quest.
+Starting in 2A, you will use Quest to enroll for your elective courses, so become familiar with Quest.

-The WatCard is the one card that you need to access many facilities and services, both on and off campus.
+The WatCard is your one card to access many facilities and services both on and off campus.